structurizr/structurizr.github.io/commands/03-server/01-pricing.md

 ## End-User License Agreement

 You will be required to read and accept an End-User License Agreement when starting the Structurizr server for the first time from the prebuilt binaries.

-## Trial period

-A trial period of 30 days is granted to you after starting the Structurizr server for the first time from the prebuilt binaries, after which you will be required to discontinue use or purchase a license.

 ## Frequently asked questions (FAQ)